l8nit3tr0ubl3/tradingview-webhooks-bot/README.md

 Set TelegramName in alert to separate alerts to different accounts.
 List style for multiple ['TG1', 'TG2'].
 Set BotName in alert to separate orders to different accounts.
 List style for multiple ['FTX1', 'FTX2'].
 Set {'type': 'Skip'} to send only Telegram messages with no trades (useful for selling bot access)
+When sendnig to Telegram, allow screenshots of chart (via selenium+chromedriver)

 ## Quickstart Using Pipenv